MrEliotA/prometheus-policy-autoscaler/README.md

 Prometheus Policy Autoscaler

-Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web and queues).
+Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web and queues), featuring policy-as-code, PromQL integration, and a complete GitOps-friendly CI/CD pipeline (Jenkins, Helm, Argo CD).
-Implements policy-as-code, PromQL-based scaling, and integrates with GitOps workflows using Jenkins, Helm, and Argo CD.

-A custom controller that understands application-level and infrastructure-level signals—Laravel HTTP traffic, queue pressure, MySQL threads, Redis usage—and scales accordingly.
+This controller scales applications based on real signals such as HTTP traffic, queue backlog, MySQL load, and Redis pressure, instead of relying solely on CPU and memory usage.

 Table of Contents